TabLeak: Tabular Data Leakage in Federated Learning: Further Experiments

 In order to examine the potential influence of our choice of reconstruction metric on the obtained results, we further measured the reconstruction quality of continuous features on the widely used Root Mean Squared Error (RMSE) metric as well.
 Concretely, we calculate the RMSE between the $L$ continuous features of our reconstruction $\hat{x}^C$ and the ground truth $x$ in a batch of size $n$ as:

-As our results in \cref{fig:rmse_cont} demonstrate, \OurMethod{} achieves significantly lower RMSE than the Cosine baseline on large batch sizes, for all four datasets examined.
+As our results in \cref{fig:rmse_cont} demonstrate, \OurMethod{} achieves significantly lower RMSE than Inverting Gradients~\citep{Geiping2020} on large batch sizes, for all four datasets examined.
 This indicates that the strong results obtained by \OurMethod{} in the rest of the paper are not a consequence of our evaluation metric.